coverclock/com-diag-hazer/README.md

 * mapstool - convert gpstool coordinate strings to formats accepted by Google Maps.
 * monitor - uses gpstool to monitor device without any configuration.
 * pps - uses Diminuto pintool to multiplex on a 1PPS GPIO pin.
+* replay - replay a gpstool catenate (-C) file in non-real-time.

 ## Data Analysis